Colorado River

 La Sal Mountain Loop on the Colorado River

-The Colorado River is perhaps the most prominent of all interstate streams because it provides water to more than 40 million people in seven states and Mexico.
+The Colorado River provides water to more than 40 million people in seven states and Mexico.
 The Colorado River is highly esteemed for both its iconic beauty and as a vital natural resource.
 It is often described as the most regulated river in the world with a complex and extensive history surrounding its development.

 Utah’s Allocation

-Approximately 27% of the water used in Utah comes from the Colorado River and 60% of Utahans benefit from the river.
-The collection of agreements, federal laws, and court decisions that define how the river is managed is commonly referred to as “The Law of the River.”
-Each of the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) has an appropriation of water for use by law.
-States can develop their respective allocations whenever the water is needed.
+Approximately 27% of the water used in Utah comes from the Colorado River and 60% of Utahans benefit directly from the river.
+The collection of compacts, agreements, federal laws and court decisions that define how the river is managed is commonly referred to as “The Law of the River.”
+Each of the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) is appropriated the right to beneficially use a portion of the river’s water.
+Each Basin state must supply tribal water rights within the state from its appropriation.

-Utah’s compact allocation is 23% of the water appropriated to the Upper Basin states.
+Utah’s compact allocation is 23% of the available water supply appropriated to the Upper Basin.
 Utah is committed to living within its allocation.
 We acknowledge the hydrology has changed and are carefully analyzing how drought and a changing climate may impact Utah and its water projects into the future.
-The state is currently using about 1 million acre-feet.

-Like other states with available Colorado River water, Utah has plans to develop more of its appropriation.
-Utah’s population is projected to double by 2065, placing an increased demand on water supplies.
-And the Colorado River is Utah’s most reliable water source.
+Like other states with available Colorado River water, Utah may develop its remaining appropriation.
+Utah’s population is projected to double by 2065, placing an increased demand on water supplies, and the Colorado River is a critical water source for Utah.

-A portion of Utah’s allocation is reserved for the Lake Powell Pipeline (LPP), a state project that will deliver water to Utah’s fast-growing Washington County.
-Utah recognizes that it must develop and operate the LPP within the rules of the Colorado River Compacts and the water produced by the river.
-Utah is thoroughly evaluating multiple climate scenarios to determine who LPP fits within Utah’s Colorado River allocation and current uses.
+Planning for the use of Utah’s allocation includes the Lake Powell Pipeline (LPP), which will deliver water to Utah’s fast-growing Washington County.
+Utah recognizes that it must develop and operate the pipeline in accordance with the Law of the River and the available supply.
+Utah is thoroughly evaluating hydrology to determine how the pipeline fits within Utah’s Colorado River allocation and current uses.

 Chronology of Policy

 Colorado River Compact 1922: Negotiated by the seven basin states and the federal government, it defines the relationship between the Upper Basin states (Colorado, New Mexico, Utah and Wyoming) and the Lower Basin states (Arizona, California and Nevada) and protects each state’s right to develop its allocation on its own timeframe.
-Each basin has the right to develop and use 7.5 million acre-feet of river water annually.
+Each basin was allocated the right to beneficially use 7.5 million acre-feet of river water annually.

-Upper Colorado River Basin Compact 1948: Created the Upper Colorado River Commission and apportioned the Upper Basin’s 7.5 million acre-feet among Colorado (51.75%), New Mexico (11.25%), Utah (23%) and Wyoming (14%).
-The portion of Arizona that lies within the Upper Colorado River Basin was also apportioned 50,000 acre-feet annually.
+Upper Colorado River Basin Compact 1948: Created the Upper Colorado River Commission and apportioned the Upper Basin’s available water supply proportionally among the Upper Basin states: Colorado (51.75%), New Mexico (11.25%), Utah (23%) and Wyoming (14%).
+The portion of Arizona that lies within the Upper Colorado River Basin was also apportioned the right to use 50,000 acre-feet annually.

-Interim Guidelines (2007): The interim operational guidelines can be used to address the operations of Lake Powell and Lake Mead during drought and low reservoir conditions, and remain in effect through 2025.
-Reclamation is currently conducting a formal review to evaluate the effectiveness of the guidelines.
+Interim Guidelines (2007): The 2007 interim operational guidelines address the coordinated operations of Lake Powell and Lake Mead during low reservoir conditions, and remain in effect through 2025.

 1. Companion Agreement